faja2995/front-react-data-process/README.md

 ## Setup

-- Press the "Use this template" on the top of this repository's GitHub page.
 - Run `pnpm install` (or `npm install` if you don't use `pnpm`).
 - `pnpm dev` for development.
 - Use `pnpm test` to run tests.
 - `pnpm build` for production builds.

 ```